rwoll/CS051Proposal/README.md

 | **TA**           | [GitHub Commenting][1]  | *allows TA to comment directly on specific lines of student code and leave valuable feedback that the professors can also review and easily add to* |

 > **NOTE:** All the student steps can be completed without leaving Eclipse.
+> The actions are possible due to git aliasing.
+See [this configuration file](configure_git.py)
+> for further information.

 From a TA or Professor's perspective, using GitHub could help **maximize the feedback students receive** on their code by reducing the number of steps